graphical user interface, website

 PPC: Pay-Per-Click

-Pay-Per-Click (PPC) is an advertising model where advertisers pay a fee each time their ad is clicked.
-It's a common approach for online advertising campaigns.
+Pay-Per-Click is a popular online advertising model where advertisers pay each time their ad is clicked, making it a cost-effective method to attract targeted leads.

 CTR: Click-Through Rate